 Some of the limitations of real-world experiments are the difficulties in sampling dust as particles are lost during the collection process.
 Differences in pavement materials may also limit the total mass of dust picked up.
 Results

-vary from location to location, and climatic conditions and traffic behaviors may also account for conflicting results.
+vary from location to location, and climatic conditions and traffic behaviours may also account for conflicting results.

 What’s inside this dust?

-The dust or wear and tear from brake pads, tyres and road contain a variety of components which are ejected from the wheels into the atmosphere.
+The dust or wear and tear from brake pads, tyres and roads contain a variety of components that are ejected from the wheels into the atmosphere.
 A study sampling the streets of three European cities (Girona, Zurich and Barcelona)

-found mainly road wear minerals such as aluminum, calcium, iron and vanadium from the asphalt.
+found mainly road wear minerals such as aluminium, calcium, iron and vanadium from the asphalt.

 Additionally, antimony has been identified as carcinogenic.